Connect with others who understand.

 Blast-Phase Treatments

-People with blast-phase CML should generally get two different tests that can help determine the best treatment options.
-The first test is to determine whether the CML cells are myeloid or lymphoid (two different forms of white blood cells).
+Generally, people with blast-phase CML should get two specific tests that can help determine their best treatment options.
+The first test shows whether the CML cells are myeloid or lymphoid (two different forms of white blood cells).
 The second looks for mutations in BCR-ABL.

 If a person’s leukemia cells are myeloid, they may be able to use chemotherapy treatments that are normally used to treat acute myeloid leukemia (AML).
 However, remission only occurs in about 20 percent of people with blast-phase myeloid cells.